doguilmak/Efficient-YOLO-RS-Airplane-Detection/README.md

 ## Experimental Setup

 The experiments were conducted using an **[NVIDIA A100 40GB SXM](https://github.com/RSandAI/Comprehensive-YOLO-Airplane-Detection/blob/main/2-Training/GPU/nvidia-a100-datasheet-nvidia-us-2188504-web.pdf)** GPU, which is equipped with 40GB of HBM2 memory and a memory bandwidth of 1,555 GB/s.
-This GPU supports 19.5 TFLOPS for both FP64 Tensor Core and FP32 computations and operates with a maximum thermal design power (TDP) of 400W (NVIDIA, 2021).
+This GPU supports 19.5 TFLOPS for both FP64 Tensor Core and FP32 computations and operates with a maximum thermal design power (TDP) of 400W.
 The training environment was set up on Google Colab, utilizing CUDA version 12.2 to leverage GPU acceleration for model training and evaluation tasks.

 <br>